 Advice for determining the boundaries and dealing with enquiries

-- Inform the enquirer that you are not qualified to advise them about their individual case but that you can signpost or give them information that they should take back to their healthcare professional for further discussion.
+Tell the enquirer that you are not qualified to advise them about their individual case but can signpost them to information that they can take back to their healthcare professional for further discussion.

-- The library’s role is to give information not advice, i.e. present the facts but do not interpret them.
+The library’s role is to give information not advice, i.e. present the information but do not interpret them.

-- Information may be supplied from a variety of locally available information sources (drawing on local well-being collections, where available), including:
+Information may be supplied from a variety of locally available information sources (drawing on local well-being collections, where available)

-- Signpost enquirers to good quality consumer health information and websites they can access.
-You may have a local leaflet for guiding the public on finding good quality information or you could use this leaflet on Finding Good quality Health Information on the Internet or use the list on Useful Links
+Signpost enquirers to good quality consumer health information and websites they can access.
+You may have a local leaflet for guiding the public on finding good quality information.

 Libraries may wish to find out more about The Information Standard and how they can support it:

-The Information Standard recognises that there are many national organisations in both the private and public sector which promote and campaign for good quality actionable information and practice, but don’t necessarily produce information themselves.
-With this is mind, The Information Standard is actively working with such organisations to understand how they can help The Information Standard, and how the Information Standard can help them, to achieve shared aims and ambitions.
-Please take a look at the TIS web pages https://www.england.nhs.uk/tis for more information and find out about any opportunities to feed in as NHS England’s plans emerge.”
+- The Information Standard recognises that there are many national organisations in both the private and public sector which promote and campaign for good quality actionable information and practice, but don’t necessarily produce information themselves.

 Suggested disclaimer on any information provided e.g.: photocopy slip: